gilr/bdfi-v2/README.md

 The project won't be developed as a multi-language project, as its primary aim is to be a french-speaking website.
 This website will be a non-commercial and non-profit project, without any advertising.

-As it is developed for a specific scope, it should not be of great interests for people outside our small team, except maybe as an example of a laravel project.
+As it is developed for a specific scope, it should not be of great interests for people outside our small team, except maybe as an example of a laravel project that includes many types of relation (1 to N, N to M, Morph) and complex requests.

 ## Help?
 Any help or advice from people familiar with Laravel ecosystem and/or people who love the speculative fiction is welcome!